gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

   in the parameter is the most preferred and the last the least preferred.

-Padding: If the number of included Protection solutions are odd the parameter MUST be padded with two zero (0) bytes of padding to make the parameter 32-bit aligned.
+Padding: If the number of included Protection solutions is odd the parameter MUST be padded with two zero (0) bytes of padding to make the parameter 32-bit aligned.